Psolomon1/hello-world/README.md

 # hello-world
-This repository is for Labmentix Projects
+This repository is for Labmentix Projects.
+Hello, I am Paul A Solomon